pymor/pymor/README.markdown

 =======================================

 **NOTE** pyMor is still alpha quality software and under heavy development.
-Should you have any questions regard pyMor or wish to contribute, do not hesitate to directly contact one of the developers.
+Should you have any questions regarding pyMor or wish to contribute, do not hesitate to directly contact one of the developers.